kgogov/fmi-fe-html-2024/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 License.

 ## Author